shilpapandey/Biochar_research/README.md

-# Biochar_research
+# Pesticide_ study
-Water pollution and pesticides research
+Biochar-Pesticde literature and dataset
 Dataset and Literature